travigd/WebIO.jl/docs/src/index.md

 The rest of the document describes the WebIO API.
 To illustrate the various affordances of WebIO, we will create a Todo list app as a running example.

-Presumably, a todo item would need to store at least two fields: a `discription`, and a boolean `done` indicating whether the task is completed or not.
+Presumably, a todo item would need to store at least two fields: a `description`, and a boolean `done` indicating whether the task is completed or not.

 ```julia
 immutable TodoItem